Frequently Asked Questions

 Can I bring my friends and family to the event?

 Absolutely!
 Please feel free to bring as many family and friends as you want!
 They make great cheerleaders and spectators.
-There will be lots to see and do in the landing zone, including music, a photo booth, food trucks, a community art project, face painting and more!
-The only thing they can NOT do is accompany you to the top of the building.
+Please note, only rappellers and staff are allowed in the building and on the roof.